 Make a face mask

 Who needs Botox when you have bananas?
 That’s right: You can use a banana as an all-natural face mask that moisturizes your skin and leaves it looking and feeling softer.
 Mash up a medium-sized ripe banana into a smooth paste, then gently apply it to your face and neck.
-Let it set for 10-20 minutes, then rinse it off with cold water.
+Let it sit for 10-20 minutes, then rinse it off with cold water.
 Another popular mask recipe calls for ¼ cup plain yogurt, 2 tablespoons honey, and 1 medium banana.
-These are other soothing homemade face masks you can try.
+Homemade not cutting it?
+Try one of the best face masks for dry skin.

 Eat a frozen “banana-sicle”